ThunderFly-aerospace/SiK/README.markdown

 ## Building Things

 Type `make install` in the Firmware directory.
-If all is well, this will produce a folder called `dst` containing bootloader and firmware images.
+If all is well, this will produce a folder called `dst` containing the bootloader and firmware images.

 If you want to fine-tune the build process, `make help` will give you more details.

 Building the SiK firmware generates bootloaders and firmware for each of the supported boards.
-Many boards are available tuned to specific frequencies but have no way for software on the Si1000 to detect which frequency the board is configured for.
+Many boards are available, tuned to specific frequencies, but have no way for software on the Si1000 to detect which frequency the board is configured for.
 In this case, the build will produce different versions of the bootloader for each board.
 It's important to select the correct bootloader version for your board if this is the case.

 ## Flashing and Uploading

 The SiLabs debug adapter can be used to flash both the bootloader and the firmware.
-Alternatively, once the bootloader has been flashed the updater application can be used to update the firmware (it's faster than flashing, too).
+Alternatively, once the bootloader has been flashed, the updater application can be used to update the firmware (it's faster than flashing, too).

 The `Firmware/tools/ec2upload` script can be used to flash either a bootloader or firmware to an attached board with the SiLabs USB debug adapter.
 Further details on the connections required to flash a specific board should be found in the `Firmware/include/board_*.h` header for the board in question.

 To use the updater application, open the `SiKUploader/SikUploader.sln` Mono solution file, build and run the application.
-Select the serial port connected to your radio and the appropriate firmware `.hex` file for the firmware you wish to uploader.
+Select the serial port connected to your radio and the appropriate firmware `.hex` file for the firmware you wish to upload.
 You will need to get the board into the bootloader; how you do this varies from board to board, but it will normally involve either holding down a button or pulling a pin high or low when the board is reset or powered on.

 For the supported boards:

+ - TFSIK01: Hold the BOOT/CTS pin low when applying power to the board.
- - HM-TRP: hold the CONFIG pin low when applying power to the board.
+ - HM-TRP: Hold the CONFIG pin low when applying power to the board.
- - RF50-DEMO: hold the ENTER button down and press RST.
+ - RF50-DEMO: Hold the ENTER button down and press RST.
  - RFD900x: hold the BOOT/CTS pin low when applying power to the board.

 The uploader application contains a bidirectional serial console that can be used for interacting with the radio firmware.